zzc-1998/MM-PCQA/README.md

 parser.add_argument('--objname', type=str, default='bag_level_9.ply') # path to the test ply
 parser.add_argument('--ckpt_path', type=str, default='WPC.pth') # path to the pretrained weights
 ```
-You only need to give the path to your point clouds (.ply) and pretrained MM-PCQA weights (*we provide the weights trained on the WPC database here*).
+You only need to give the path to your point clouds (.ply) and pretrained MM-PCQA weights.

+**we provide the weights trained on the WPC database here**.

 Then you can get the visual scores of the point clouds.
 During our test, the total computation time per point colud is within 10 seconds.

 # Citation